emacsmirror/electric-ospl/README.md

  - If the first symbol is `not`, `electric-ospl-mode` will not be enabled in buffers with the listed major modes or descending from the listed major modes.
  - Otherwise, it will be enabled only in the listed modes.

+It may also be configured using the `electric-ospl-allowed-override-commands` variable, which defines which bindings for SPC may be overridden.
+If the current binding for SPC is not in `electric-ospl-allowed-override-commands`, then the mode will not be activated locally.
+This defaults to `self-insert-command` and `org-self-insert-command`.

 ## Acknowledgements

 This code is based quite significantly on Jan Seeger's [`twauctex`](https://github.com/jeeger/twauctex).